OpenRailAssociation/osrd/front/README.md

 Now you can run the test with `cd front/ && npm run e2e-tests`.

-If you are using a Linux distribution not supported by Playwright (Playwright only supports Windows, macOS and Ubuntu/Debian), you can start the tests inside a Docker container using:
+If you are using a Linux distribution not supported by Playwright (Playwright only supports Windows, macOS and Ubuntu/Debian), you can start the tests inside a Docker container.

-`osrd/scripts/run-front-playwright-container.sh`.
+First start the playwright container using `./osrd-compose playwright up playwright`.
+You can also start all back and front containers at the same time as the playwright container, for example using `./osrd-compose playwright dev-front up`.

+Then you can run the tests using `osrd/scripts/run-front-playwright-container.sh`.
 This script accepts the same options and arguments as `npm run e2e-tests` or `npx playwright test`.

 > [!CAUTION] If you try to run `npm run start` instead of running it through docker, you'll notice
 > it doesn't work because the gateway can't access your local port from inside a container.
 2